 Why the Brain Struggles with Self-Trust

 The amygdala, your brain’s alarm center, is designed to amplify potential dangers.
-This region floods your body with signals of anxiety, often overriding the calmer reasoning of the prefrontal cortex, the part of your brain responsible for planning, logic, and aligning choices with long-term goals.
+This region floods your body with signals of anxiety, often overriding the calmer reasoning of the prefrontal cortex, the part of your brain responsible for planning, logic, and aligning choices with long-term goals (Hartley and Phelps, 2010).
 When you feel indecisive, it’s not because you lack intelligence.
 It’s because your amygdala is drowning out the quieter voice of your rational brain.
+What I’ve observed across hundreds of client sessions is that the most analytical minds are often the most susceptible to this override — their prefrontal cortex generates so many possible outcomes that the amygdala treats each one as a potential threat.

 The neuroscience of trusting your decisions teaches us that self-trust is the ability to bring these systems into balance.
 You do not silence the amygdala, but you learn to calm it so that the prefrontal cortex can guide you with clarity.